sourcegraph/scip/docs/CLI.md

 ```

 Three range selection comment formats are supported:
-- `// ^^^`: enforces the length of the symbol.
+- `// ^^^`: enforces the length of the occurrence.
 Will fail if the range at this location does not equal 3 characters
-- `// ^`: ignore length, symbol can occur at any point between the start and end of the `^` character
+- `// ^`: ignore length, `^` can occur at any point to any character in the occurrence
-- `// <-`: ignore length, and treat the "start" of the symbol at the beginning of the comment.
-This follows sublime-text's format
+- `// <-`: ignore length, and treat the character above the first comment character as the start of the occurrence, similar to Sublime Text

 Four selection kinds are currently supported
 - `definition`